ron2015schmitt/Mathematiques-old/README.md

 + simple MATLAB-like syntactic sugar (eg, syntax to add two matrices is `A+B`, matrix vector multiply is `A|x` )
 + run-time performance and memory usage on par with C
 + does *not* produce intermediate objects (which crush run-time performance and inflate memory usage)
++ pretty formatted output of vectors and matrices
 + `CAREFUL` compile mode produces extensive information to aid in debugging
+ + out of bounds access for vectors or matrices (e.g. x[10] where x is a vector of length 6.
+ + adding/subtracting/multiplying/dividing vector or matrices of unequal size
-+ pretty formatted output of vectors and matrices
+ + invalid dot products of vector and/or matrices
+ + other assorted errors

 ---------------------------------------------------------------------------